zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 Next, add an *ImageView* widget to the `fragment_contact.xml` layout resource.
 When you add it, you'll be prompted to choose an image - pick any image to use as the default image.
-Set the id to `contact_image`, layout witdth and height to wrap content, padding to 20dp.
+Set the id to `contact_image`, layout width and height to wrap content, padding to 20dp.
 The layout file should now include something like the following: